-Not only do you have to repost your artwork every week, but your listing will be pushed farther down each day as more people post their own “for sale” item.
+Depending on where you live, your post will vanish after a certain amount of time.
+So only do you have to repost unsold artwork, but your listing will be pushed farther down each day as more people post their own “for sale” item.

 I admit that it’s one of the fairer ways of posting classifieds online (everyone gets equal opportunity at the top) but it means that you really only have a couple of days where people can see your artwork without digging five pages in.

 3. Craigslist allows any kind of “art” to be posted

 I think this one hurts artists the most.

 Even in its Arts & Crafts section, Craigslist is flooded with things that aren’t art, along with hundreds of art that’s simply not great.
 You’ll also find things like old movie posters, clocks, and random housewares.
 Some folks even post art materials in this category, too.